2bndy5/CircuitPython_Cirque_Pinnacle/docs/api.rst

          `True` when calling `relative_mode_config()`.
       2. Button 3 (thought of as Middle or scroll wheel button in Relative/Mouse mode)
    ..
 [2] The axis data reported in Relative/Mouse mode is in two's
-      comliment form.
+      compliment form.
 Use Python's :py:func:`struct.unpack()` to convert the data into integer form (see `Simple Test example <examples.html#simple-test>`_ for how to use this function).